You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 Ear ventilation tube (vent tube) surgery has been done since the 1950s.
 The procedure is called a myringotomy.
-It’s an outpatient operation, which means your child will have the surgery and usually go home the same day.
+It’s an outpatient operation, which means the child will have the surgery and usually go home the same day.

 Vent tube surgery usually takes about 10 to 15 minutes.
 The operation involves making a very small opening in the eardrum to drain the fluid behind it and relieve pressure on the middle ear.